Computing a LTAS with the Public API [1]#

 )

-Running the analysis will compute the LTAS and save the output files to disk.
+Running the transform will compute the LTAS and save the output files to disk.

 Creating the audio data...